annekroon/CCS-2/week08/tutorialexercise-week08.md

 Let's try out some other classifiers as well to investigate which one would be best to use.
 Can you write a code that sets up a tf·idf vectorize and use this in a model based on Logistic Regression?
 Have a look at the code above and at the documentation of sklearn.

 Trouble figuring it out?
-(Note that a potential solution is provided here, but it is important that you go through it and make sure you understand what happens here and not merely copy and run the code)
+(Note that a potential solution is provided here, but try to go through it and compare it to the code used in Q3 and Q4 and spot the differences)
 ```python
 tfidfvectorizer = TfidfVectorizer(stop_words="english")
 X_train = tfidfvectorizer.fit_transform(texts_train)